ayanglab/CDiffMR/README.md

 # CDiffMR

-This is the official Github Repo for CDiffMR
+This is a repository for CDiffMR.